Frequently Asked Questions:

 How else can I help?

 Volunteer!
 Please send an email, if you are interested.
-We particularly want to establish a network of campus representatives at colleges and universities around the USA.
+We particularly want to establish a network of campus representatives at colleges and universities.
 Tasks would involve distributing information at public events, such as Earth Day festivities at your school.

 Who are you?